 There was a time in my life, back in 2015, where I went through severe stress crisis.
 I was juggling too many things at once: writing my first book, traveling to the USA interviewing for new jobs, getting a work visa, and planning a wedding while keeping up with a full-time job and also the sole programmer on two attempts of startups.
 It was the busiest time of my life, and my health suffered a lot!
 I dreamt about source code.
 Some nights I couldn’t sleep, so I worked instead.
 I went to the ER multiple times with heart palpitations.
 I knew I could not keep living in that way.

 I’ve been experimenting with different things to see helped and what not.
 This post is a compilation of the ones that helped.
 I’ll start with general things that applies to anybody working in front of a computer and end with some more specific tips for web and software developers.

 I’ve been incorporating the following techniques and it had helped me a lot to cope with stress!
 Hope they can help you, too!

-Have you noticed that after a long time sitting your energy levels and concentration start to drop?
+Have you noticed that after a long time sitting your energy levels and concentration starts to drop?

-Taking a break to get some movements is great way to solve this issue!
+Taking a little break to get some movements is an excellent way to boost your productivity!

 Movement => Energy

-Take a 5 minutes break after 25 minutes of work.
+Take a 5 minutes breaks after 25 minutes of work.
 You can also do 50/10 minutes of work/break.
-What matters is that you get some rest to move around and take a deep breath.
+What matters is that you get some rest to move around and take deep breaths while at it.